minhok1/technical-interview-prep/Approaches.md

 # Binary Tree

 - Binary tree is just a hierarchical data structure where each parent has at most two children nodes
+- Because binary trees can have "up to" 2 children, worst case time complexity is O(n) and not O(logn)